gradle-update/update-gradle-wrapper-action/README.md

 | --- | --- | --- | --- |
 | `pr-title-template` | The template to use for the title of the pull request created by this action | No | `Update Gradle Wrapper from %sourceVersion% to %targetVersion%` |

 This input is used for the title of the pull request created by this action.
-This allows for better integration into repositories which make use of commit message patterns like [Conventional Commits](https://www.conventionalcommits.org/).
+This allows, for example, for better integration into repositories which make use of commit message patterns like [Conventional Commits](https://www.conventionalcommits.org/).

 `%sourceVersion%` and `%targetVersion%` will be replaced by the current/old and the new version of the Gradle Wrapper respectively.